rawrrudy/f1-simulator/README.md

 A browser based Formula 1 strategy simulator where you take the role of a race engineer, making important decisions on tires, fuel, DRS, and pit stops across iconic circuits!

-I created and built this project for [Horizons | Hack Club](https://horizons.hackclub.com/app)
+I created and built this project for [Beest](https://beest.hackclub.com/home)

 ---